South College

-South College is a private for-profit university with its main campus in Knoxville, Tennessee.
+South College is a private for-profit institution with its main campus in Knoxville, Tennessee.
+The college offers approximately 100 programs, from certificate programs to degree programs at the associate, bachelor's, master's, educational specialist, and doctoral levels.

+It was founded as Knoxville Business College in 1882, acquired by Stephen A. South in 1989, and renamed South College in 2001.

 History

 Knoxville Business College was founded in 1882.
+It was acquired by Stephen A. South in 1989, obtained accreditation from the Southern Association of Colleges and Schools Commission on Colleges in 2000, and changed its name to South College in 2001.
+In 2003, students at South College became eligible for the Tennessee Hope Scholarship.
+It began construction of its main Knoxville campus in February 2005.

+Originally a branch of Nashville Business College, Knoxville Business College was founded in 1882 by Jacob T. Johnson in the downtown business district of Knoxville.
 It was acquired by Stephen A. South in 1989, obtained accreditation from the Southern Association of Colleges and Schools Commission on Colleges in 2000 and changed its name to South College in 2001.
+The college began its first master's level program, the Master of Health Science in Physician Assistant Studies, in 2007.
+The college's student population reached approximately 1,000 students in 2009.

 In 2003, students at South College became eligible to participate in the Tennessee HOPE Scholarship.
 In 2007, the college began its first master's level program, the Master of Health Science in Physician Assistant Studies program.

-South College's first doctoral program, the Doctor of Pharmacy, was introduced in 2012.
-In 2015, the Doctor of Physical Therapy program was started as the first hybrid program in the U.S. Also that year, students became eligible to participate in the Tennessee Promise scholarship program and the associated South College Opportunity Grant was established.
+South College's Doctor of Pharmacy program, its first doctoral degree program, launched in 2012.

+In 2015, the college launched a hybrid Doctor of Physical Therapy program.
+The same year, students became eligible to participate in the Tennessee Promise scholarship program and the associated South College Opportunity Grant was established.

 In 2016, the merger for the South College Asheville campus was completed, and in 2017 the South College Nashville campus was established.
-Also in 2017, the South College Promise Grant and South College Military Grant were both introduced.
-In 2018, the Online Operations Center in Pittsburgh, Pennsylvania and the South College Atlanta campus were both established.
+The school launched its South College Promise and Military grants in 2017.
+In 2018, the Online Operations Center in Pittsburgh and the Atlanta campus were both established.
+When Fountainhead College of Technology closed mid-semester in November 2018, South College allowed its students to finish their programs at its campuses in Knoxville.
+The school also hired four Fountainhead faculty members needed to teach the courses.

+The Indianapolis and Orlando campuses opened in 2021.
+In 2022, South College opened a new campus in Pittsburgh.
+The same year, it began self-paced Competency-Based Education programs, offering master's or doctoral degrees in business, education, and religious ministry.
+South College Asheville announced 100 percent of its nursing students passed their licensure exam for the prior two years in 2024.
+The school started a competency based Doctor of Nursing Practice program in 2025.
+The Dallas, Texas campus opened October 2025.

-In 2022, South College opened a new campus in Pittsburgh, Pennsylvania.
+In 2025, enrollment at South College reached 20,000 students.